Excel Price Feed is ideal for populating your Excel spreadsheet with live currency exchange rates.

 This usually means looking up the rate on a website then copying/pasting the rate into a cell in your sheet.
 This process is repeated for each currency, and is repeated again whenever you want to update the fx rates (the fx market is open 24 hours a day).

 There is an easier way, you can use the Excel Price Feed Add-in to automatically retrieve live exchange rates into Excel cells.

-After installing the Add-in you now have access to 80+ new Excel functions, including the one below which we will to retrieve the live exchange rate from Yahoo Finance:
+After installing the Add-in you now have access to 100+ new Excel formulas, including the one below which will retrieve the live Euro / US Dollar (EUR/USD) exchange rate from Yahoo Finance:

 This formula uses currency code of the exchange rate you require, the convention for Yahoo Finance is the currency pair code followed by "=X".